U.S. flag

 Sibs of a proband.
 The risk to the sibs of the proband depends on the genetic status of the proband's parents:

-• If the parents have not been tested for the SH3BP2 pathogenic variant but are clinically unaffected, the risk to the sibs of a proband appears to be low.
-However, the sibs of a proband with clinically unaffected parents are still at increased risk for cherubism because of the possibility of reduced penetrance in a parent or the theoretic possibility of parental germline mosaicism.
+• If the genetic status of the parents is unknown but they are clinically unaffected, the risk to the sibs of a proband appears to be low.
+However, the sibs of a proband with clinically unaffected parents are still at increased risk for cherubism because of the possibility of reduced penetrance in a heterozygous parent or parental gonadal mosaicism.

 Other family members.
-The risk to other family members depends on the status of the proband's parents: if a parent has the SH3BP2 pathogenic variant and/or is clinically affected, the parent's family members may be at risk.
+The risk to other family members depends on the status of the proband's parents: if a parent has an SH3BP2 pathogenic variant and/or is clinically affected, the parent's family members may be at risk.

 Related Genetic Counseling Issues